-We all love to watch it happen.
-Whether we’re sitting back and watching the men in Ocean’s Eleven pull off a seemingly impossible casino heist, or watching Tom Cruise being carefully lowered into a high security room during Mission Impossible, everybody loves a good robbery scene.
+We all love to witness it.
+Whether we’re sitting back and watching the men in Ocean’s Eleven pull off a seemingly impossible casino heist or watching Tom Cruise being carefully lowered into a high-security room during Mission Impossible, everybody loves a good robbery scene.

 87.5 per cent of independent stores fall victim to organized retail crime. tweet

 Behind the numbers

 Organized retail crime in Canada may sound improbable.
 Unlike in The Italian Job, criminals aren’t necessarily stealing bars of gold (or even jewelry and electronics).
 Groups are systematically taking specific items from stores and reselling them to recoup huge profits.
 Often, they’re going after items that one might not even think were worth stealing, like razor blades, brand clothing, perfume, cologne, and baby formula.

 For instance, in 2013 a Hamilton man faked a disability to steal $500 in razors before trying to get away by bus, and in 2014 another Hamilton man tried to steal 30 boxes of shaving razors by shoving them down his pants, before running from police.
 Recently, three men stole $20,000 worth of Lululemon clothes from a yoga studio in Stoney Creek, after breaking the front glass door with a hammer.